 For believers today, that’s a Sunday, the day of our Lord Jesus’ resurrection 2,000 years ago.
 But since I preach on Sundays, I observe my rest day on Mondays instead—and Wendy and I have an agreement to not discuss any heavy stuff that day.

-10.Can you share a few practical ways believers can apply the wisdom found in your latest book?
+10.Can you share a few practical ways believers can walk in God’s rest in their own lives?

 Worry and anxiety can creep up on us so insidiously.
 And when that happens, it’s important for us who are learning to rest in the Lord not to turn it into something legalistic and condemning.
 Each time the devil throws you a worrisome thought, you throw it to Jesus as quickly as possible.
 You don’t want to hold on to it because it’s like poison.

-In the same way, when you catch one another being anxious, keep it fun and light-hearted, make it a game every day to cast your cares to Him, and remind each other not to let our hearts be troubled.
-My adorable six-year-old, Justin, once piped up cheekily, “Live the let-go life, man!” from the back seat of the car when Wendy and I were having a pretty heavy discussion about some news we had just heard.
+In the same way, in your homes, when you catch one another being anxious, keep it fun and light-hearted, make it a game every day to cast your cares to Him, and remind each other not to let our hearts be troubled.
+I remember how one day as we were driving, Wendy and I were having a pretty heavy discussion about some news we had just heard.
+Then from the back seat of the car, our son, Justin, who was about 6 years old at that time, suddenly piped up cheekily, “Live the let-go life, man!”
 We burst out laughing at that.
 It was such a timely reminder to live the let-go life!

-11.For those who haven’t seen your program on Daystar, Destined to Reign, what can viewers that tune in expect to hear?
+11.For those who haven’t seen your program on Daystar,* what can viewers that tune in expect to hear?

-Viewers can expect to hear Jesus-centered, grace-based, and Spirit-active messages.
+Viewers can expect to hear Jesus-centered, grace-based, and Spirit-active messages that empower them to reign in life.
 Every message I preach is not centered around what man can do by our self-efforts, but what the Lord has done at the cross, and continues to do in and through us.

 12.As a believer, how can you “reign” in life?

 One of my heroes is George Müller, a great man of faith and Christian evangelist.
-Over his lifetime, he established 117 Christian schools, distributed 285,000 Bibles, funded more than 400 missionaries, cared for over 10,000 orphans, and preached to more than 3 million people.
+Over his lifetime, he established 117 Christian schools, distributed 285,000 Bibles, funded more than 400 missionaries, cared for more than 10,000 orphans, and preached to more than 3 million people.

 George Müller once shared, “For more than 70 years, I have not been anxious.”
 He was a man who truly lived the let-go life!
 Sometimes, when there was no food for his orphanages, he would get the children to pray together—and provisions would arrive at their door.